Table of Contents[Hide][Show]

 Symptoms of Leaky Gut

 Leaky gut leads to more than just stomach pain.
 Symptoms of leaky gut are often quite different from person to person.
 Some people can even have leaky gut syndrome without experiencing symptoms.
+Other times it can be painful like Crohn’s disease.
 This is why it’s so difficult to diagnose (and possibly why mainstream medicine is having a hard time believing that leaky gut is real!).

 These symptoms may indicate that an individual’s intestinal lining isn’t working correctly: